kirill19255/UAV-simple-code/README.md

+Here is my simple code written for the Clever 4 quadcopter.

 This is a simple navigation system code for autonomous UAV indoor flight (using computer vision technologies)
 Visual markers
 Image processing with OpenCV library